 Implantable hearing devices are surgically implanted instruments designed to improve the transmission of sound vibrations by directly stimulating the bones of the middle ear.

-There are several different types of implantable hearing devices; these include cochlear implants, bone anchored hearing aids and auditory brainstem implants.
+There are several different types of implantable hearing devices; these include cochlear implants and bone anchored hearing aids.

 Types of Implantable Hearing Devices